python/mypy/docs/source/type_inference_and_annotations.rst

 .. code-block:: python

     a, *bs = 1, 2, 3   # OK
-    p, q, *rs = 1, 2   # Error: Type of cs cannot be inferred
+    p, q, *rs = 1, 2   # Error: Type of rs cannot be inferred

 On first line, the type of ``bs`` is inferred to be ``List[int]``.
 However, on the second line, mypy cannot infer the type